 Working remotely – Offices with on-premises servers

 This is the most common arrangement for companies.
 Server access is available to anyone with access to the office network.
 Before working from home was mandated this would simply have meant providing a PC to a member of staff and adding it to the network.

-A VPN provided end-to-end encryption, in other words it is a very secure means of accessing your server remotely.
-In order to setup VPN arrangements, your office systems will need professional-grade router and network equipment.
+A VPN provided end-to-end encryption, in other words, it is a very secure means of accessing your server remotely.
+In order to set up VPN arrangements, your office systems will need a professional-grade router and network equipment.

 Offices with cloud-based servers

 A cloud-based server can be accessed anywhere you have an internet connection.
 Therefore working from home and working remotely is ‘built in’.